We are a non-profit organization running an English school in rural Cambodia.

-If you are willing to work in any of these areas, it would be nice to clarify your specific task in advance.
-Also if you do not want to teach children you are requested to raise this concern in advance to the manager.
+If you are willing to work in any of these areas, we hope you will clarify your specific task in advance.
+Also, if you do not want to teach children, we request that you raise this concern in advance to the manager.

 Volunteers can choose a private room or shared room.

 We provide delicious Khmer home cooked meals - two meals per day, lunch and dinner.
 Breakfast can be bought at the market downtown or in a restaurant nearby.

 The contributions are use to cover everyday food, electricity, water and administration cost.

 Teaching English to the kids with smart games, daily communication fro the adults class .
 Inspiring between bad pollution and environment friendly.